Step-by-Step APT Guide for NIRSpec IFU and Fixed Slit Observations of Near-Earth Asteroids

 Define Special Requirements

-For this example program, we will specify a New Distance Observing Window solar system special requirement (referred to as a Solar System Target Window in the APT) for each NEA.
+For this example program, specify a New Distance Observing Window Solar System special requirement (referred to as a Solar System Target Window in the APT) for each NEA.
 The brightness of the NEA targets changes significantly, sometimes by a whole magnitude or more, when they are within JWST's field of regard.
 This distance constraint will ensure that the targets are observed when they are brighter; there is no apparent magnitude constraint in the APT.
 Alternatively, a Timing Special Requirement could be specified to achieve the same result.

 To create a distance constraint:

-• The distance constraint for (3908) Nyx will apply to both periods when the NEA is within JWST's field of regard.
-We select a distance of less than 2.15 AU to ensure that the target is within 0.1 mag of the V=22.0 used in the ETC.
+- The distance constraint for (3908) Nyx will apply to both periods when the NEA is within JWST's field of regard.
+Select a distance of less than 2.15 AU to ensure that the target is within 0.1 mag of the V = 22.0 used in the ETC.

 Overheads